hbctraining/Intro-to-ChIPseq-flipped/lessons/08_creating_bigwig_files.md

 ## Creating bigWig files

 For this workshop, we will focus on creating bigWig files, as we will be using them in the next lesson for qualitative assessment.
 BigWig files have a much smaller data footprint compared to BAM files, especially as your bin size (a parameter described below) increases.
 The general procedure is to take our **alignment files (BAM) and convert them into bigWig files**, and we will do this using [`deepTools`](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html).
+The coverage is calculated as the number of reads per bin, where bins are short consecutive counting windows of a defined size.
+It is possible to extended the length of the reads to better reflect the actual fragment length.

 <p align="center">
 <img src="../img/bam_to_bigwig.png" width="700">